TH2103-Grupp-1/Train-booking-system/README.md

 Start the API by running **npm start** in backend/api folder.
 The api will per default run on port 5000: http://localhost:5000/api/

-Open another terminaln, navigate to frontend folder.
+Open another terminal, navigate to **frontend** folder.
 Run **ng serve** for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.